Best Bivy Sacks To Keep You Safe In Freezing Temps

 “a single-person tent distilled down to only the essential components.”

-Putting the two together and a bivy sack is a lightweight temporary portable waterproof sleeping bag cover.
+Putting the two together it’s a lightweight temporary portable waterproofing and breathability sleeping bag cover.

 A cover lets you skip the heavy tent and stay protected from rain and snow.